FAQs and Parent Info

-All attendees and staff must wear masks at all times.
+All Camp Staff and Museum Staff have been vaccinated.
+Camper vaccination and mask wearing is up to the parents discretion but mask will be on the premise if requested.
 Small group sizes easily allow for social distancing.
 We ask that all parents and guardians remain in their cars for drop off and pick up to avoid unnecessary contact.
-Temperature checks and brief surveys will be conducted each day at drop off.
+Brief surveys will be conducted each day at drop off.
 We will continue to monitor state guidelines and may adjust these policies if we see fit.
 Health and safety of our campers and staff is our top priority!

 What is your student teacher ratio?

 Small session sizes allow us to maintain a 1:6 instructor to camper ratio.

 Can my camper request to be put in a group with a friend or sibling?

 Making new friends is one of the best parts of a summer camp program, but we understand that having a friend in a new surrounding can make children feel more comfortable.
 Please make sure you notify us of your request during registration and that the buddy you request is not more than two years apart in age from your child.
 We will try our best to accommodate these requests, but cannot guarantee them as session sizes are small.

 If my child can only attend for part of the week, can I receive a pro-rated price?